-&lt;sup>3 Based on the assumption that the total FHCF net losses is the sum of losses from approximately 156 individual companies, each with its own retention, limit and exposure distribution.
+&lt;sup>3 Based on the assumption that the total FHCF net losses is the sum of losses from approximately 157 individual companies, each with its own retention, limit and exposure distribution.
 Under this assumption it is unlikely for all insurers to trigger or exhaust the total of all FHCF coverage.
-Adjusted loss information for 2015 is not available, and may be different from that shown as derived from the 2014 Ratemaking Formula Report.
+Adjusted loss information for 2016 is not available, and may be different from that shown as derived from the 2015 Ratemaking Formula Report.

-&lt;sup>4 FHCF fund balance is projected as of 12/31/15.
+&lt;sup>4 FHCF fund balance is projected as of 12/31/16.

 &lt;sup>5 Adjusted Net Losses to FHCF less Projected Year-End Fund Balance.
 Assumes the use of post-event financing, which is repaid with emergency assessments but does not contemplate risk transfer.
-Numbers may not add due to rounding.